ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 in the way the Client responds to a token challenge.
 For example, if a Client fails to complete issuance, and consequently fails to redeem a token in response to a token challenge, this can reveal information to the Origin that it might not otherwise have access to.
+However, an Origin cannot necessarily distinguish between a Client that fails to complete issuance and one that ignores the token challenge altogether.

 # Deployment Configurations {#deployment}